fjantunen/sev1/index.md

 The IC role is incredibly demanding.
 Self-care is crucial.

 * **Planned Handover:** For longer incidents, have clear handover protocols with a new IC taking over.
 This includes a full briefing. 🤝
-* **Post-Incident Debrief:** For the IC, a brief chat with a trusted colleague or mentor can help offload stress. 💬
 * **Learn to Say No:** The IC must protect the team from distractions and scope creep during an active incident. 🙅‍♂️

 > 🔑 **Key Takeaway:**